The Legend of the Lone Ranger: Clayton Moore lawsuit

 Part of the plan was to shoot a feature film with a new actor to replace the 65-year-old Clayton Moore, who had starred in the long-running and hugely successful television series for much of the 1950s.

 Wrather had a vision for the retelling of the story, and he felt that the profile of the character would be devalued by Moore's continuing to appear in costume, as he had done for many years entertaining children in hospitals and appearing at county and state fairs.
 Also, he did not want audiences to believe that the aging Moore would reprise his role as the Lone Ranger.
-In 1975, Wrather asked Moore to stop portraying the character, but he refused.
+In 1975, Wrather asked Moore to stop portraying the character, but Moore refused.
 In 1979, the producers obtained a court injunction barring Moore from appearing in public with his trademark black mask.
 He was also permitted to sign autographs only as "The Masked Man."
-Moore responded by changing his costume slightly, replacing the mask with similar-looking wraparound sunglasses, and by cross-litigating against Wrather.
+Moore responded by changing his costume slightly, replacing the mask with similar-looking wraparound sunglasses and by cross-litigating against Wrather.
 The suit was eventually dismissed.
 Wrather finally allowed Moore to continue openly playing the character again in 1984 shortly before Wrather's death.

-“I thought that was really kind of nasty and unnecessary,” said Lloyd.
-“Nothing Moore was doing was really interfering with the film.
-I thought that was kind of terrible.”
+Lloyd later described the legal squabbles with Moore as "nasty and unnecessary" because "Nothing Moore was doing was really interfering with the film.”

 Release

 The film was to have initially been released by AFD on December 19, 1980.
 However, the film was postponed to the summer of 1981 after the 1980 actors strike delayed post-production.
 AFD shut down in February 1981 after a series of unsuccessful films, particularly Raise the Titanic, and distribution was instead handled by Universal (who would eventually become the owner of the source material itself through its ownership of Classic Media's parent company, DreamWorks Animation), along with other Grade movies like On Golden Pond and The Great Muppet Caper.
 This resulted in the release of the film being pushed back.
 Spilsbury refused to do any publicity for the film.

-Jack Wrather was good friends with Ronald and Nancy Reagan and the Reagans were to attend the premiere at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Jack Wrather was good friends with Ronald and Nancy Reagan, and the Reagans were to attend the premiere at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 Due to the attempted assassination of Ronald Reagan in March 1981 they did not attend, but Reagan sent a taped recording of congratulations to be played at the premiere.